ericdaugherty/go-lambda-webapp-template/README.md

 All of this can be solved with a few easy steps.
 The most complete solution is to use CloudFront with a custom domain.

-* Deploy the API Gateway Endpoint as Regional (Uncomment "endpointType: regional" in serverless.yml and "make deploy")
+* Deploy the REST API Gateway Endpoint as Regional (Uncomment "endpointType: regional" in serverless.yml and "make deploy")
 * Configure a certificate for your custom domain (https://console.aws.amazon.com/acm/home)
 * Configure a CloudFront Distribution
   * Origin Domain Name: https://<app-id>.execute-api.<region>.amazonaws.com